 If a Member believes that a suspension is unjustified, he or she may initiate an appeal in the following manner:

-The Membership Committee, which meets monthly, will review appeals at its regular meeting.
-Within 10 days of receiving a suspension, a Member must contact the Membership Committee, in writing and through the staff, and request a review at the Committee’s next regular meeting.
+Within 10 days of receiving a suspension, a Member must contact the Membership Committee, in writing through the Executive Director to request a review.
+The Membership Committee will review appeals at a regular meeting or one called for this purpose within two weeks.
 Members may either provide their appeal in writing, or appear before the Committee.
-The Membership Committee will inform the Member of its decision no later than 2 days after meeting.
+The Membership Committee will inform the Member of its decision no later than two days after meeting.

 The Membership Committee may elect to either uphold the existing suspension, reject the suspension, or limit the suspension to certain areas of privilege.
 These areas of privilege include: